rasheed654/ticket-lifecycle/README.md

 <img width="841" alt="Screenshot 2025-03-27 at 12 11 31 AM" src="https://github.com/user-attachments/assets/d1f0dd4d-1c4d-4b28-b32a-ce2b1f97fd14" />

 </p>
+<p>As a Help Desk Agent (john), observe the ticket’s properties Priority,Department, SLA and Assigned To.
 <p>
 In your internet browser as an End User osTicket URL:http:localhost/osTicket.
 Click on Open a New Ticket.
 Lastly fill in the form below to open a new ticket.
 </p>